Counseling Services

 How do I get started?

-We begin our work together with your first call or email to me, I then set up a time with you to talk via phone for about 10-15 minutes.
+We begin our work together with your first call or email me, I then set up a time with you to talk via phone for about 10-15 minutes.

 This first conversation is an opportunity for me to get to know you a bit and to better understand why you’re seeking out therapy.
 It’s also a time for you to ask any questions you might have.